raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 # Leader notes

+## Outcomes
+Young people develop a range of practical and contemporary skills which are useful in their school, work and social life.

 ## Overview

 This activity fulfills Stage 2, Requirement 2 of the Digital Maker Staged Activity Badge (Create a simple computer program to help with a scouting activity, and try it out) and Stage 2, Requirement 4 of the Navigator Staged Activity Badge.